Dartmoor Blue Ground Beetle Project

 View more information

-• Duration of Project: Started in April 2022
+• Duration of Project: Spring 2022 – March 2026

-• Location of Project: Dartmoor, Devon
+• Location of Project: South Devon and Cornwall, England

 • Species benefiting from Project: Blue Ground Beetle (Carabus intricatus)

-• Project supported by: Papillon Gin
+• Project supported by: Natural England and Papillon Gin

 More populations were found around Dartmoor and mid Cornwall, but the beetle remained restricted to South West England until the discovery in 2012 of a population in South Wales.
 Please see our Welsh Blue Ground Beetle project page for more information on this incredible discovery.